pbering/sitecore-glitterfish/README.md

 # Sitecore Glitterfish

-Lightweight Sitecore XM development environment, only a **single** container needed.
+Lightweight Sitecore XM development environment, runs in a **single** container and full Sitecore CLI support.

 Suitable for: